by Starsky Hutch 76 and Martin Maenza

 “Looks like we’re not the only ones who are totally bummed about it,” Charley added.
 He gestured out the sliding glass doors to the patio area.

 The winged Azrael stood there, facing the west.
 The sun was slowly sinking on the horizon, creating a crimson glow in the sky.
 The color mirrored the anger and frustration that lay silently building in his heart.
 He had only agreed to stay out of the meeting because Lilith begged him to.
 Only her opinion mattered to him.
 He would remain at his position, though.
 He was not about to depart the Tower without the woman he loved.
-His hand slid down unconsciously to the hilt of the sword at his waist.
+His hand slid down unconsciously to his waist, gripping the hilt of the sword he wore for the wedding ceremony.

 “So how come Raven’s in there?”
 Gar asked.